gsantner/felgo-eval-superjoe/doc-tutorial/2018-02-16-vplay-tutorial.md

 The selected project template comes already with a good project hierachy and application environment and this is where we start off.
 In this chapter we will deal with: Deploying + running an application, building an environment to choose between different mini-games and actually display a (mini-)game.

-## First custom component - common/MenuButton.qml
+## First custom component - MenuButton
 This is a custom component to be used as a button.
+On top are the import statements.
+We will include `QtQuick` and `VPlay` in most components.

 ```
 import QtQuick 2.0